stadelmanma/netl-ap-map-flow/examples/bulk-run-example.rst

 :code:`_combine_run_args` handles generation of the InputFile objects used to run the LCL model from Python.
 All of the parameters contained in a single map dictionary are combined using the :code:`product` function from the :code:`itertools` module in the standard library. :code:`product` accepts 'N' lists with at least 1 element and returns a list of tuples containing all possible combinations of arguments.

 :code:`_combine_run_args` then loops over all of the tuples returned.
 First, mapping them back into a dictionary and then calling the :code:`clone` method of the InputFile object generated during the BulkRun class instantiation.
 The filename formats defined in the map dictionary are passed in during cloning.
-The cloned version of the input file is then updated with the current combination of args by calling it's :code:`update_args` method passing in the re-maps args dictionary.
+The cloned version of the input file is then updated with the current combination of args by calling it's :code:`update_args` method passing in the re-mapped args dictionary.
 The new InputFile object is then appended to the :code:`input_file_list` attribute of the BulkRun class and the process is repeated until all tuples and map dictionaries have been processed.
 The final list of input files is used to drive the while loop in :code:`_start_bulk_run`

 Running each InputFile
 ----------------------